Sure Dividend

 Business Overview

 Choice Properties is a Canadian REIT with concentrated operations in many of Canada’s largest markets.
-It is one of Canada’s premier REITs given its size and scale, and the fact that its operations are solely focused in Canada.
+Given its size and scale and the fact that its operations are solely focused in Canada, it is one of Canada’s premier REITs.
 The trust has bet big on Canada’s real estate market, and thus far, the strategy has worked.

 Source: Investor Presentation